 The tricky part is deciding what rate you’ll offer your customer.

 For example, let’s say that 10% of your customers ask for discounts after buying something, should you be willing to take a cut?
 If they buy more expensive items (i.e., more profitable), then yes.

 Are There any Feature Specifics That I Should Know About Shopify CRM?

 It’s important to know if your sales system will be specific to just orders, or if it can also be used for inventory management.
 And some systems might have tools specifically built for managing tasks, projects, campaigns, and other sales materials.

 A bit of research into your shop’s requirements is a great idea before diving into a big project like a new CRM system.

 Better yet: start small and try out an app or two before you commit—you don’t want to find yourself locked in with no way out later on!

 Does Shopify CRM Tool Help Me Get My Work Done Faster and Smarter?

-Finding a comprehensive shopify crm tool might be hard.
-It’s up to you decide which one meets your needs and ecommerce goals.
-Hopefully, now you know what is the best shopify crm tool for you.
-Feel free to suggest or recommend any other tools in comments section below
+Hopefully, now you know what is the best Shopify CRM tool for you.
+Feel free to suggest or recommend any other tools in the comments section below